Face Coverings & Masks

 - website and Facebook page. - Contact the store at 847-498-7673.
 Visit their

 - SHIMS DESIGN - Organic cotton masks for children 3-5 years old and children 5-12 years old for $16 each.
 Organic cotton masks for adults & youth (large in white and medium in black) for $12 each.
-Masks are expected to ship/deliver by May 15.
 Visit www.shims.design for more details and product listings.
-Contact the business by email at email@example.com or by phone at 847-579-9040.
+Contact the business by email at firstname.lastname@example.org or by phone at 847-579-9040.

 - Facebook or Instagram at @suchadeal. - Adult and child-sized cloth face covers for sale ($12 each with free local delivery) located at 300 Skokie Boulevard.
 A portion of each sale will be used to send food to NorthShore Glenbrook Hospital medical staff.
 Call or text 847-917-0255 or visit the store on